qntum-dev/mvdb-mobile-app/README.md

 # 🎬 MVDB Mobile App

-A sleek and dynamic movie discovery mobile app built with **React Native**, **Expo**, and **NativeWind**.
+A sleek and dynamic movie discovery mobile app built with **React Native**, **Expo**, and **Appwrite**.
 Browse trending, latest, and popular movies, dive into cast and crew details, and explore profiles of your favorite celebrities.

 [You can download the latest release here⬇️](../../releases/latest)